pedestrian-dynamics-HM/message-design-and-route-choice/README.md

 This repository contains the code and result data for the article 'Designing mobile application messages to impact route choice: a survey and simulation study'.
 Our study comprises two parts

 1. Survey.
-Please find the minimal data set for the survey in the sub-repository [survey-route-choice](https://github.com/pedestrian-dynamics-HM/survey-route-choice).
+Please find the minimal data set for the __survey__ (survey raw data, scripts for analysis) in the sub-repository [survey-route-choice](https://github.com/pedestrian-dynamics-HM/survey-route-choice).
 2. Simulation study.
-Please find the minimal data set for the survey in the sub-repository [crownet](https://github.com/roVer-HM/crownet/tree/route_choice_survey).
+Please find the minimal data set for the __simulation study__ (source code, scripts for analysis) in the sub-repository [crownet](https://github.com/roVer-HM/crownet/tree/route_choice_survey).

-The data minimal data set of each part is stored in a seperate repository.
+The minimal data set for each part is stored in a seperate repository.
 The following table gives an overview how manuscript and repositories are organized:

 | Sub-repository      | Objective                                                    | Corresponding section in the manuscript | Comments                                                                  |